Exploring

 of Baroque architecture in Europe.
 Its white façade, twin spiral columns

-modelled after Rome’s Trajan’s Column, and green copper dome dominate the
+modelled after Rome’s Trajan’s Column, and green copper dome dominated the

 staircase lead to a viewing platform directly beneath the dome, offering a